 This Ordinance shall take effect upon adoption of the Tribal Council and approval by the NIGC pursuant to the IGRA and regulations applicable thereunder.
-Any and all prior ordinances regulating gaming on Tribal lands are repealed as of the date this Ordinance takes effect.
+Any and all prior ordinances regulation gaming on tribal lands are repealed as of the date this Ordinance takes effect.